Cancer Biomarker Testing Guide: CEA, CA-125, PSA, CTC — What Patients Need to Know (2026)

 • Curcumin — androgen receptor modulation; synergy with androgen deprivation therapy being studied

-• Diet: A whole-food plant-rich diet low in saturated animal fat is consistently associated with slower prostate cancer progression.
+• Diet: a whole-food plant-rich diet low in saturated animal fat is consistently associated with slower prostate cancer progression.
 The MEAL (Men's Eating and Living) trial showed significant slowing of PSA rise in men adopting a plant-based diet

 CTC — Circulating Tumour Cells